 - Patient Care through the Communities Are Responding Everyday (C.A.R.E.)
 Clinics: In 2009, the NAFC partnered with Dr. Oz to hold a large scale one-day health clinic in Houston, Texas where 1,800 individuals received physicals, medication, lab work, health education and connection to follow up care.
-Since then, the NAFC has held 15 clinics, in 9 states (New Orleans LA (4 times), Little Rock AR, Kansas City MO (twice), Hartford CT, Atlanta GA, Washington DC, Charlotte NC, Tacoma WA and Dallas TX) during which over 15,000 volunteers have provided care to over 17,500 uninsured patients.
-In 2016, the NAFC will hold two C.A.R.E.
-Clinics – one in New Orleans, LA and the other Dallas, TX.
+Since then, the NAFC has held 16 clinics, in 9 states (New Orleans LA (4 times), Little Rock AR, Kansas City MO (twice), Hartford CT, Atlanta GA, Washington DC, Charlotte NC, Tacoma WA and Dallas TX (twice)) during which over 17,000 volunteers have provided care to over 18,600 uninsured and medically underserved patients.

 Organization & Financial Reports